The drawings module turns a Scene's 3D content into a

 Pass

 layerIdto assign every emitted SceneObject to a named ViewLayer.
-The host can then hide, show, or style the drawing collectively without touching the source model.10) Guard against unprojectable sources
+The host can then hide, show, or style the drawing without touching the source model.10) Guard against unprojectable sources

 Point clouds, line-only models, and surface meshes without